aaliang/bittorrent/README.md

 3. Uploading to peers
 4. Peer discovery (after initial tracker calls)
 5. Cancel timed out pieces - this will probably save significant bandwidth on a long timeline
+6. Undefined behavior if chunk length does not divide piece length

 These will probably be deferred until after RC because I've gotten most of what I wanted to cover within 3 weeks and the rest might be better served after my batch.